 The prostate is a gland of the male reproductive system.
 The function of the prostate is to produce fluid that is one of the constituents in semen, together with fluid from seminal vesicles and sperm from the testis.
 The prostate is composed of secretory glands and a specific smooth muscle rich fibromuscular stroma.
-The transcriptome analysis shows that 73% (n=14224) of all human proteins (n=19613) are expressed in the prostate and 183 of these genes show an elevated expression in prostate compared to other tissue types.
+Transcriptome analysis shows that 76% (n=14928) of all human proteins (n=19670) are expressed in the prostate and 120 of these genes show an elevated expression in prostate compared to other tissue types.

 Figure 1.
-The distribution of all genes across the five categories based on transcript abundance in prostate as well as in all other tissues.
+(A) The distribution of all genes across the five categories based on transcript specificity in prostate as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in prostate as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in prostate.

 Table 2.
 The 11 genes with enriched expression in prostate.
 "Tissue distribution" describes the transcript detection (NX≥1) in prostate as well as in all other tissues. "mRNA (tissue)" shows the transcript level in prostate as NX values.
 "Tissue specificity score (TS)" corresponds to the fold-change between the expression level in prostate and the tissue with second highest expression level.